zX3no/Omnia/README.md

 https://modules.vlang.io/

 ### Rust
+Installing is pretty difficult as it requires you to install Visual Studio with C++ as well.
+I tried with Visual Studio 2022 and it didn't work so I had to down grade.

 Like javascript I had to user a library to get the user input.
 The first one I tried text_io, did not seem to work correctly on windows.